-The Statue of Liberty was presented to the U.S. this date in 1886.
+The Statue of Liberty was presented by France to the U.S. this date in 1886.

 It was proposed that the French finance the statue and the Americans provide the site and build the pedestal.
 Fundraising proved difficult, especially for the Americans, and by 1885 work on the pedestal was threatened due to lack of funds.
 Publisher Joseph Pulitzer of the New York World started a drive for donations to complete the project that attracted more than 120,000 contributors, most of whom gave less than a dollar.
 The statue was constructed in France, shipped overseas in crates, and assembled on the completed pedestal on what was then called Bedloe’s Island.
 The statue’s completion was marked by New York’s first ticker-tape parade and a dedication ceremony presided over by President Grover Cleveland.